 The Department of Anesthesia at Markham Stouffville Hospital promotes equality and inclusion within our group and strives to reflect the rich diversity of the population that we serve.

-If you are coming for surgery at Markham Stouffville Hospital, please also see our Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.
+If you are coming for surgery, please also see the Your surgical care journey and Day of surgery pages, where you will find out important information such as how to prepare for surgery and what to do/where to go when you arrive at the hospital.

 Anaesthesiologists focus on the management of pain and provide this care for patients undergoing all types of surgeries.
 Anaesthesiologists provide consultative services for patients with specific healthcare needs pre- and postoperatively, including the diagnosis and treatment of both chronic and acute pain relief.
 As well, anaesthesiologists provide epidural analgesia for women during childbirth, assist with resuscitation in the Emergency Department and diagnostic imaging, treat critically ill patients in the Intensive Care Unit, and have a leadership role in the Acute Pain Service.
 Read more about the types of anaesthesia used in healthcare.

-The Canadian Anesthesiologist’s Society has created a helpful frequently asked questions about anaesthesia, which you can read.
+The Canadian Anesthesiologist’s Society has created a helpful frequently asked questions about anaesthesia, which you may wish to read.